corda/corda-docs-portal/content/en/platform/corda/4.15/enterprise/node/same-provider-key-rotation/same-provider-key-rotation.md

 ## Adapting your CorDapps

 Most CorDapps keep working after a rotation, because the node handles the rotated identity transparently.
-The Vault stores a party as its X.500 name and always deserialises it with the current identity, and vault queries do not distinguish between states belonging to parties with the same X.500 name.
+The Vault stores a party as its X.500 name and always deserialises it with the current identity.
+Vault queries do not distinguish between states belonging to parties with the same X.500 name.

 Some CorDapps need changes.
-After a rotation, the `Party` and `PartyAndCertificate` objects for the rotated identity are not equal to the objects created before the rotation, because the underlying public key has changed.
+After a rotation, the `Party` and `PartyAndCertificate` objects for the rotated identity are not equal to the objects created before the rotation.
+The underlying public key has changed.
 Any logic that compares a key or certificate directly, including comparisons against values stored in vault states, can break.
-For example, Corda Finance `CashExitFlow` will not exit states issued by the old key without changes, because it compares the stored issuer key hash with the current identity key hash.
+For example, Corda Finance `CashExitFlow` will not exit states issued by the old key without changes.
+It compares the stored issuer key hash with the current identity key hash.
 If a CorDapp cannot be adapted, an alternative is to write dedicated flows that re-sign the affected states with the new key.

 Test every CorDapp for compatibility before you rotate a key.